Y.G. Srimati, 1926 Mysore – 2007, New York

 From the 1940s onwards, Y. G. Srimati was also deeply influenced by the style and content of the sixth century Buddhist paintings at Ajanta.
 In the early 1960s, she came to the United States and New York became her home for the rest of her life.

-The Metropolitan Museum in New York has mounted a first retrospective of her paintings – all executed in watercolour on paper – in a little jewel of a gallery perched above a small staircase whose ceiling and side walls display exquisite Jain woodwork.
+The Metropolitan Museum, NY mounted a first retrospective of her paintings in 2017 – all executed in watercolour on paper – in a little jewel of a gallery perched above a small staircase whose ceiling and side walls display exquisite Jain woodwork.

 The artist’s themes were taken from Indian religious epic literature and Indian village life.
 So much her culture was part of her that she said, of a painting of Kali, that the knock of the skulls of Kali’s skirts did not leave her until she had completed a painting of Kali.